ven-hegde/student-portal/README.md

 The application also allows students to view all the registered courses irrespective of terms and view their profile and edit the basic information such as address, telephone number and profile picture.

 Find more detail about how to run the application and use under Wiki.

+This application was developed as the part of final project for course Network Based Application Development at UNC Charlotte